hapax/hapax.github.io/assets/minimal-networks.md

 Computer scientist Scott Aaronson has
 [persuasively argued](https://www.scottaaronson.com/papers/npcomplete.pdf)
-that hard problems (such as finding Steiner trees) cannot be solved quickly by any physical mechanism.
+that hard problems (such as finding Steiner trees) cannot be solved quickly, in the general case, by any physical mechanism.
-So, as a matter of physical principle, we should expect that soap bubbles *cannot be hacked* to solve for arbitrary Steiner trees.
+As a matter of physical principle, we should expect that soap bubbles *cannot be hacked* to solve for arbitrary Steiner trees.

 But this doesn't prevent soap bubbles from giving quick and correct